Fyko/spec-template/simple-bot.md

 broker.on('error', console.error);
 ```

 We then define two helper functions to use for sending and editing messages.
-Both the `POST` and `PATCH` requests will be performed within our REST client itself.
+Both the `POST` and `PATCH` requests will be performed within our Rest client itself.
 ```js
 async function sendMessage(channelId, data) {
 	const res = await rest.post(`/channels/${channelId}/messages`, data);